petergeoghegan/amcheck/README.md

 ### Acting on information about corruption

-No error concerning corruption raised by `amcheck` should ever be a false positive.
-In practice, `amcheck` is more likely to find software bugs than problems with hardware.  `amcheck` raises errors in the event of conditions that, by definition, should never happen.
+No error concerning corruption raised by `amcheck` should ever be a false positive.  `amcheck` raises errors in the event of conditions that, by definition, should never happen.
 It seems unlikely that there could ever be a useful *general* remediation to problems it detects.

 In general, an explanation for the root cause of an invariant violation should be sought.
 The <a